Best Brands College 2026

 Time: 11:40 am – 12:00 pm

-There aren’t many other football clubs that define themselves by their stadium experience as much as Borussia Dortmund (BVB).
-The club profits from a fan culture that has grown over decades and is based on exceptionally strong loyalty.
-But how are they dealing with a rapidly changing sports and event culture?
-How can marketing and digital services contribute to maintaining the unparalleled BVB experience?
-And how can they convey this special experience to people around the globe who will probably never set foot inside the Signal Iduna Park stadium?
+There weren’t many other football clubs that defined themselves by their stadium experience as much as Borussia Dortmund (BVB).
+The club profited from a fan culture that had grown over decades and was based on exceptionally strong loyalty.
+But how were they dealing with a rapidly changing sports and event culture?
+How could marketing and digital services contribute to maintaining the unparalleled BVB experience?
+And how could they convey this special experience to people around the globe who would probably never set foot inside the Signal Iduna Park stadium?

 More about Alexander Mühl here.